Introduction

 (M) y-FMI, velocity and migration persistence of dHL-60 cells cultured on uniform substrate or gradient substrate (n ≥ 30 tracks were analyzed for each experiment, N = 3 independent experiments for each condition, replicates are biological).
 All error bars are SEM. ****, P < 0.0001, ns, not significant, by Student’s t-test.

 We then performed time-lapse imaging to record CD4+ Naïve T cell motility and generated trajectories for direction analysis.
-As reported previously (14), we observed that T cells underwent typical amoeboid migration with relatively high speed (the mean velocity was 16.21 μm/min) (Fig. 1B, E, Movie 1, 2), distinguished from mesenchymal migration which is usually below 1 μm/min (29).
+As reported previously (14), we observed that T cells underwent typical amoeboid migration with relatively high speed (the mean velocity was 16.21 μm/min) (Fig. 1B, E, Movie 1, 2), distinguished from mesenchymal migration which is usually below 1 μm/min (30).
+When we stained these T cells for focal adhesion marker paxillin (29), we detected diffused signals by ultrastructure expansion microscopy (U-ExM) (Fig. S1B), distinguished from the plaque-like structure in mesenchymal cells such as the MDA-MB-231 (Fig. S1C).

 The trajectories of T cells on the uniform gel did not show biased direction (Fig. 1B-D, Movie 1), while in striking contrast, a majority of cells on the gradient gel exhibited movement towards the stiff-end (Fig. 1B-D, Movie 2).
 FMI for cells on the uniform gel was around zero (indicating random motility) (Fig. 1E), while it displayed a positive value for cells on the stiffness gradient gel and significantly exceeded that of cells on the uniform gel (Fig. 1E).
 Angular displacement comparison also revealed that T cells migrated towards the stiff end in this experimental setting (Fig. 1D).
 Besides, no obvious difference in velocity was detected when comparing T cells moving on uniform vs gradient gel (Fig. 1E), indicating that stiffness gradient did not enhance motility but rather increased forward migratory tendency.

 Having identified durotaxis in T cells, we next sought to evaluate in other amoeboid cells such as neutrophils whether they also possess the durotactic capacity.
 Bone marrow-derived neutrophils were isolated by Percoll gradient and confined between two stiffness gradient gels.
 In line with our observations with T cells, neutrophils displayed random gliding on the uniform gel while appeared to durotax on the gradient gel, as revealed by the FMI and angular displacement analysis (Fig. 1F-I, Movie 3).
 This prominent stiff-end directed movement may result from (1) initial cell polarization upon seeding, exemplified by subsequent persistent migration towards the cell front; or (2) cells frequently exploring and re-steering to the stiffer side of the substrate.
 When analyzing live cell trajectories, we found that some cells indeed exhibited highly persistent migration (Fig. S1D, Track 1, 7, 9, 14, Movie 4).
-However, we again detected cells that frequently changed directions but showed stiff-end biased migration on the whole (Fig. S1D, Track 3, 4, 5, 8, 10, Movie 4).
+However, we also detected cells that frequently changed directions but showed stiff-end biased migration on the whole (Fig. S1D, Track 4, 5, 8, 10, Movie 4).
 These observations indicated that neutrophils were able to sense stiffness difference and re-polarize to durotax.
 Analysis of the bulk cell population revealed that neutrophils on stiffness gradient gel did not elevate their persistence compared to those on the uniform gel (Fig. 1I).
 We also employed an immortalized promyelocytic leukemia cell line HL-60 in addition to the mouse derived neutrophils.
-In agreement with previous reports, we detected that HL-60 employs amoeboid migration when differentiated into neutrophil-like cells (dHL-60) (30) (Fig. 1J, Fig. S3A, Movie 5). dHL-60 cells migrated randomly on the uniform gel while moved towards the stiff end on gradient gel (Fig. 1J-M, Movie 5) under confinement.
+In agreement with previous reports, we detected that HL-60 employs amoeboid migration when differentiated into neutrophil-like cells (dHL-60) (31) (Fig. 1J, Fig. S3A, Movie 5). dHL-60 cells migrated randomly on the uniform gel while moved towards the stiff end on gradient gel (Fig. 1J-M, Movie 5) under confinement.

 Together, these phenomena indicate that amoeboid cells such as T cells and neutrophils, although lacking stable focal adhesions, are capable to sense the stiffness gradient and orchestrate directional migration towards the stiffer side.